(This post contains affiliate links. Read my full disclosure.)

 Being able to present your ideas visually helps on slides, reports, presentations and simply when sitting next to a colleague drawing out a concept or plan.

 It’s a lot easier to communicate complex constructs or share lots of data points on a graph than it is in a paragraph.
 That has always been the case, but today, technology makes it even easier for us to pull out the data that’s required and present it in a way that is simple to understand.

-There is an upwards trend towards visual communication.
+There is an upwards trend towards visual communication in all formats.
 According to Alexa, YouTube is the second largest website in the world, with users spending almost 20 minutes a day on the site.
 It’s a popular search engine as well: people can find ‘how to’ videos on practically anything, from understanding that complicated functionality within your enterprise project management tool to learning how to crochet turning chains.